(2026-05-31 revised)

 Remember - THE RULES MAY CHANGE.

-IRA, the heir pays income tax rate (because you didn't pay it).
+TIRA, the heir pays income tax rate on withdrawals (because you didn't pay it).

 Roth, the heir pays no tax (because you already paid it).

 Ordinary account, the cost basis resets to the value at death - so the money is tax free at that point.
-Your heir gets a free, potentially huge, capital gain (that you did not pay).
-So ordinary accounts have some advantages over IRAs and Roths, but that is not the subject of this post.
+Your heirs get a free, potentially huge, capital gain (that you did not pay for).
+So ordinary accounts have some advantages over TIRAs and Roths, but that is not the subject of this post.

 Psychology